smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Baltimore tree cover went from 27% in 2007 to 28% in 2015

-"Baltimore was at 28% in 2015, up from 27% in 2007."
+“Baltimore was at 28% in 2015, up from 27% in 2007.”

 #### Explanation

 This statistic is according to researchers with the U.S. Forest Service and the University of Vermont.
 Our analysis shows a smaller change.

 #### Supporting Code